Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 \subsubsection{Tomography}

 Measuring galactic over-density power-spectra over some redshift bins (called tomographic \q{shells}) is a nearly optimal method in cosmology to study galaxy clustering, especially for photometric surveys \citep{Crocce:2011,Asorey:2012}.
 Measuring the cross-correlation between nearby shells gives also access to Redshift-Space-Distorsions even in photometric surveys where the radial information is strongly suppressed \citep{Ross:2011}.
-Cross-correlation between far-away bins is also of interest: since, neglecting magnification lensing, no cosmological signal is expected there, any observed correlation singles-out some remaining systematics (as PZ distribution outliers).
+Cross-correlation between far-away bins is also of interest: since, neglecting magnification lensing, no cosmological signal is expected there, any observed correlation singles-out some remaining systematics (as PZ distribution tails).

 Such studies can be efficiently performed with \spark.
-We have chosen 10 tomographic bins marked out as vertical lines on Fig.\ref{fig:tomo_bins}.
-Since the selection acts on the observed space, each bin receives contribution from the true redshifts according to
+We have chosen 10 redshit bins marked out as vertical lines on Fig.\ref{fig:tomo_bins}.
+Since the selection acts on the observed space, each bin receives contribution from the true redshifts according to the coloured distributions.

-where $P(z|z_0)$ is the Gaussian centered on $z_0$ of width $\sigma_z=0.03(1+z)$.
-We choose to study 10 shells with true redshift windows slightly overlapping as shown on Fig.\ref{fig:tomo_bins}.

-The construction of the projected galaxy number onto a \hp map (nside=512) is similar to building a histogram but using the external \texttt{ang2pix} function to determine the pixel number.
+For each tomographic shell, we use the well-known \hp sphere tessellation \footnote{\url{https://healpix.jpl.nasa.gov/}}, which partitions hierarchically the sphere (using the $nside$ parameter) with equal-area and iso-latitude pixels.
+This latter property allows an efficient computation of power-spectra over the sphere.
+Using this scheme, one can map each (RA/DEC) position on the sky to a single pixel number.
+So, the construction of the projected galaxy number onto a \hp map ($nside=512$) is as easy as building an histogram but using the external \texttt{ang2pix} function to determine the pixel number.
 For performances we use \texttt{pandas\_udf} to call this function.
-For a $z\in[z_1,z_2]$ shell \begin{python} import pandas as pd import numpy as np import healpy as hp nside=512